alvs89/kuwento_buddy/README.md

 ⚠️ Academic Integrity Notice: This repository is a dedicated workspace for an ongoing project at the Technological Institute of the Philippines.
 Access and use of these files are strictly limited to the members of Group 8 (CS32S3).
-We kindly ask that external visitors do not fork, pull, or distribute this source code.
+We kindly ask that external visitors not fork, pull, or distribute this source code.

 -----